 I say no to paper bills and correspondence.
 If paper bills and other letters can be avoided, I do.
 They’re not needed, waste paper and require delivering.

 - I use soap!
 Sounds simple because it is.
-I primarily use soap to wash myself.
-No plastic packaging, and lighter to transport than liquids.
+I primarily use good old fashioned bars of soap to wash myself.
+No plastic packaging and lighter to transport than liquids.
 I still use a small amount of shower gel to freshen up, but each bottle lasts far longer this way.